tsgates/arch-wiki-markdown/wiki/Lenovo_ThinkPad_X120e.md

 Information output available cores and current frequencies and voltage:

-    sudo tpc -l
+    # tpc -l

-Example how to use
+Example how to use:

 Warning:DO THIS AT YOUR OWN RISK!!!!
 DON'T USE THIS VALUES!!!
 Approach yourself to values whitch are working for you!
 This is just an example how to use tpc

-    tpc -set core all pstate 2 frequency 825 vcore 0.825
+    # tpc -set core all pstate 2 frequency 825 vcore 0.825
-    tpc -set core all pstate 1 frequency 1320 vcore 1.2250 tpc -set core all pstate 0 frequency 1650 vcore 1.3000
+    # tpc -set core all pstate 1 frequency 1320 vcore 1.2250
+    # tpc -set core all pstate 0 frequency 1650 vcore 1.3000

-> Fan Control
+> Fan control

 The X120e's fan spins constantly but luckily can be controlled by the user.